-2MR Reinforced suspension/damping + Reinforced stabilisation version 2

-Reinforced suspension/damping, front/rear + Reinforced stabilisation, front/rear

-The reinforced suspension/damping with reinforced front/rear stabilisation 2 should only be used for special installations with larger empty loads and for frequent operation at maximum loading combined with a high centre of gravity when loaded.

-Driving characteristics when used on poor road surfaces, lateral inclination, roll stability, susceptibility to side winds

-2MT Reinforced suspension/damping + Reinforced stabilisation version 3

-Reinforced suspension/damping, front/rear + Reinforced stabilisation, front/rear

-The reinforced suspension/damping with maximum front/rear stabilisation 3 should only be used for special installations with larger empty loads and for frequent operation at maximum loading combined with a high centre of gravity when loaded.

-Driving characteristics when used on poor road surfaces, lateral inclination, roll stability, susceptibility to side winds
+2MR Reinforced suspension/damping + Reinforced stabilisation version 2 Reinforced suspension/damping, front/rear + Reinforced stabilisation, front/rear The reinforced suspension/damping with reinforced front/rear stabilisation 2 should only be used for special installations with larger empty loads and for frequent operation at maximum payload combined with a high centre of gravity when loaded.
+The equipment has a positive effect on: Driving characteristics when used on poor road surfaces, lateral inclination, roll stability, susceptibility to side winds 2MT Reinforced suspension/damping + Reinforced stabilisation version 3 Reinforced suspension/damping, front/rear + Reinforced stabilisation, front/rear The reinforced suspension/damping with maximum front/rear stabilisation 3 should only be used for special installations with larger empty loads and for frequent operation at maximum loading combined with a high centre of gravity when loaded.
+The equipment has a positive effect on: Driving characteristics when used on poor road surfaces, lateral inclination, roll stability, susceptibility to side winds

 VV8 Reinforced front axle, gross front axle weight rating increased to 2,100 kg.
 Suitable for use with front-heavy bodies.